OneBigUnit/K-Lazer/README.md

 This is where information announcements will be made, mostly about new releases, but occasionally about other aspects of the application.

-You can also subscribe to the thread to receive notifications when an announcement is made, my clicking the *'Subscribe'* button on the side-panel, which looks as follows:
+You can also subscribe to the thread to receive notifications when an announcement is made, by clicking the *'Subscribe'* button on the side-panel, which looks as follows:
 ![image](https://user-images.githubusercontent.com/54935549/150026616-25526069-a85d-4f8d-9541-3aa22606a031.png)

 <p align="right">(<a href="#top">back to top</a>)</p>